With that said, it can be cumbersome to have more than one trading account, so I sought to found out which of the two platforms are worth considering.

 The broker is regulated by ASIC, the FCA, and CySEC – and offers online and mobile trading services.
-The main attraction of this platform is that you can trade commission-free without any monthly or annual fees.
+The main attraction of this platform is that you can trade commission-free without any monthly or annual fees, although spreads also apply.

 eToro offers both investment and CFD trading services.
 The former covers about 1,800-ish stocks from 17 markets and about 150 ETFs.
 You can also buy 16 different cryptocurrencies.
 Regarding its CFD trading platform, eToro also offers commodities, forex, and indices.

 These CFD markets can all be traded with leverage. eToro is also known for its social and copy trading features.
 This covers everything from being able to copy an eToro trader like-for-like to being able to interact with other members of the site in a ‘Facebook-Esque’ manner.

 You can read my full eToro review here.

 Now let’s quickly review what NSBroker is.
 In a nutshell, this trading platform specializes purely in CFD instruments.
 It covers a variety of asset classes – such as forex, precious metals, cryptocurrencies, stocks, and more.
 Unlike eToro, NSBroker charges commissions, albeit this starts at just 0.05% or $8 per lot.

 Spreads at the platform are very competitive, too.
 All CFD trading markets at NSBroker can be traded with leverage.
 You can also engage in short-selling, which is handy for profiting from falling markets.
 Much like eToro, NSBroker can be accessed online or via a mobile app.